-It's important to note that some medicinal plants, including the Madagascar periwinkle, mustn't be eaten to self-treat a disease because they are poisonous.
-In addition, the beneficial substance in a plant may need to be concentrated or modified before it's helpful.
+Some potentially useful plants (such as the Madagascar periwinkle) mustn't be eaten to self-treat a disease because they are poisonous.
+In addition, a beneficial substance in a plant may need to be concentrated, diluted, or modified before it's helpful.
 It may also need to enter the body via a method other than ingestion.

 Vinblastine, Vincristine, and Cancer

 Vinblastine and vincristine have very similar chemical structures.
 Although they work in the same general way, their abilities aren't identical.
 Each is helpful for specific types of cancers.

 Vinblastine is used to treat disorders such as Hodgkin’s disease (or Hodgkin's lymphoma), non-Hodgkin's lymphoma, and testicular cancer.
 It's also used to treat a condition called Langerhans cell histiocytosis, or LCH.
 Langerhans cells are part of the immune system and help the body to fight infections.
 In LCH, too many immature Langerhans cells are made.
 As the cells collect, they form tumors and damage organs.

 Vincristine is used in the treatment of several types of leukemia (cancer of the white blood cells) and lymphoma (cancer of the lymph cells, or lymphocytes).
 It's also used to treat Wilms' tumor, which is a type of kidney cancer, as well as some kinds of brain cancer.

 How Do Vinblastine and Vincristine Work?